- What's New

 - Pregnant women and children should not be present in housing built before 1978 that is undergoing renovation.
 They should not participate in activities that disturb old paint or in cleaning up paint debris after work is completed.

 - Make sure your child does not have access to peeling paint or chewable surfaces painted with lead-based paint.

 - Create barriers between living/play areas and lead sources.
-Until environmental clean-up is completed, parents should clean and isolate all sources of lead.
+Until lead remediation is completed, parents should clean and isolate all sources of lead.
 They should close and lock doors to keep children away from chipping or peeling paint on walls.
-You can also apply temporary barriers such as contact paper or duct tape, to cover holes in walls or to block children’s access to other sources of lead.
+You can also apply temporary barriers to block children’s access to other sources of lead.